Furnitureland South: History

 Expansion continued into the new millennium.
 A $15 million, 250,000-square-foot distribution center opened in 2001, replacing five warehouses.
 Good Morning America did a story on Furnitureland South on April 29, 2002.
 In 2008, a $15 million addition gave the distribution center 225,000 additional square feet, for a total of 475,000 square feet that also included corporate offices.
 The company expanded its web site to allow online shopping in 2012, debuting with 2000 products.
 In 2013 the company opened a 17,000-square-foot, high-tech design center for customers.
 Subway opened its largest restaurant, with 6,668 square feet, in Furnitureland South on November 11, 2015, joining Starbucks as a second option for on-campus dining.
 In April 2016, the company donated $1 million to High Point University, which subsequently named a wing of its Flanagan Center for Student Success the Harris Sales Education Center.

 In October 2010, Darrell and Stella Harris were inducted into the American Furniture Hall of Fame by members of the American Furniture Hall of Fame Foundation, Inc. based on their professional achievements, personal standards and civic involvement.

-Darrell Harris died in August 2014; in March 2015, Stella also passed away, leaving the leadership of the company to sons Jeff, who assumed the positions of president and CEO, and Jason Co-Owner, who also founded a streaming TV network, The Design Network.
+Darrell Harris died in August 2014; in March 2015, Stella also died, leaving the leadership of the company to sons Jeff, who assumed the positions of president and CEO, and Jason Co-Owner, who also founded a streaming TV network, The Design Network.

 In September 2015, Furnitureland South was recognized as one of the “Triad’s Best Places to Work” by the Triad Business Journal.